THE GREAT INDIAN LOCKDOWN

 If it does not download within 1 minute,

-In this chartbook, we assess a mix of macro and alternative data to help understand the impact of COVID-19 on the economy through easy-to-read illustrations that cover various phases of the lockdown and the ‘unlock’.
-It also offers a unique representation of various high-frequency proxy indicators to gauge the economic uncertainty.
+In this chartbook, we assess a mix of macro and alternative data to help understand the impact of the COVID-19 pandemic on the economy through easy-to-read illustrations that cover different phases of the lockdowns and unlocks.
+It also offers a unique representation of high-frequency proxy indicators to gauge economic uncertainty and recovery.

 Acuity Knowledge Partners’ Macro team will track developments in the Indian economy (covering the impact and recovery) in a series of fortnightly publications.

-- Both the government and the RBI announced measures to revive the economy amid increasing geopolitical tensions
+- Both the government and the Reserve Bank of India continue to undertake measures to revive the economy amid geopolitical tensions